ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-07-siesta-in-the-oasis.md

 ![Sunset on the campsite](/assets/images/IMG_1829.jpg)

-I especially enjoyed Roberts stories.
+I especially enjoyed Robert's stories.
 He was born in the 60s and had a lot of interesting stuff to tell.
 I spent a lot of my breaks talking with him about everything under the sun.
 There was chemistry between us although we had a very different lifestyle. :wink:

 ## Cycling up the mountain